remogatto/mandala/README.md

 [Goandroid](https://github.com/eliasnaur/goandroid) toolchain.
 You can develop, test and run your application on your desktop and then deploy it to an Android device.
-It encourages the use of idiomatic Go for writing Android applications: communication happens through channels, no callbacks.
-The framework is not to be considered as an high-level game engine but as a basic layer onto which game engines can be build or existing ones can be used.
+It encourages the use of idiomatic Go for writing Android applications: communication happens through channels and not callbacks.
+The framework should not be considered a high-level game engine but as a basic layer onto which game engines can be built or existing ones can be used.
 In my opinion, this opens interesting scenarios in the developing of native Android applications/games in Go.
 Goandroid's